 One of the earliest known sources of cooking oil was olive oil, which dates back to around 2500 BCE in the Mediterranean region.
 Olive oil was produced by crushing olives and extracting the oil through pressing techniques.
 Olive oil quickly became a prized commodity and was used in cooking, religious rituals, and as a cosmetic.

-See also What temperature do you cook pigs in a blanket
+See also How to cook clams in a pan

 In ancient India, sesame oil was another popular cooking oil.
 Sesame seeds were pressed to extract their flavorful and nutritious oil.
 Sesame oil was highly valued for its distinct taste and health benefits.
 It was used in various Indian dishes and even had medicinal uses.